epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-04-21-introducing-fatrat-cantata.markdown

   If you got bored with popular application, compiling and installing this two can be fun.
   FatRat is almost as cool as Transmission.
-  And this Cantata MPD Client is actually have a very nice looks.
+  And this Cantata MPD Client have a very nice looks.
 ---

 # Introducing 2 KDE Applications